Graylog2/documentation/pages/sending/syslog.rst

 **Many devices, especially routers and firewalls, do not send RFC compliant syslog messages.** This might result in wrong or completely failing parsing.
-In that case you might have to go with a combination of *raw/plaintext* message inputs that do not attempt to do any parsing and :doc:`extractors`.
+In that case you might have to go with a combination of *raw/plaintext* message inputs that do not attempt to do any parsing and :ref:`extractors`.

 Rule of thumb is that messages forwarded by `rsyslog <https://www.rsyslog.com>`__ or `syslog-ng <https://github.com/syslog-ng/syslog-ng>`__ are usually parsed flawlessly.